Jillianmwangi/Assessment5/Questions.md

-Object Oriented Programming
+Object Oriented Programming -

-Design a class pattern for the following requirements using JavaScript.
+Design a class pattern for the following requirements using JavaScript. (class patterns I guess ni mambo na inheritance kwa classes)

 A pharmacist writes prescriptions to people.